 Family Time in the Kitchen: Creating Recipes with My Son

 Over the last few years, my son has developed an interest in cooking.
-He goes to my parent’s house once a week and cooks dinner with my mom.
-On his own, he creates salad dressings and marinades.
-At just 10 years old, his talent is pretty impressive.
-For this recipe he wanted to make sweet and salty Brussels sprouts for dinner, so we created this healthy dinner recipe together.
+His talent is pretty impressive.
+For this recipe, he wanted to make sweet and salty Brussels sprouts for dinner, so we created this healthy dinner recipe together.

 Roasted Brussels Sprouts with Maple Syrup and Soy Sauce Recipe Created by Mom and Son